-- 1. Log in with Project Administrator credentials.

-- 2. Click Mome.

-- 3. Click Admin Tools.

-- 4. Click Find User at the bottom and enter the user's name in the search field.
-The matching users will appear below the search box.

-- 5. Select the user in the list.

-- Click the Gear menu at the top of the User Information pane to enable editing.

-- 7. Edit the proper fields.

-- 8. Click Save.
+- 1. Log in with Project Administrator credentials. - 2.
+Choose a Project from the Projects list = - 3.
+Click Administration. - 4.
+Click Find User at the bottom and enter the user's name in the search field.
+The matching users will appear below the search box. - 5.
+Select the user in the list. - 6.
+Click the Gear menu \mathbf{Q} at the top of the User Information pane to enable editing. - 7.
+Edit the proper fields. - 8.
+Click Save.